isid-smu/isid-smu.github.io/visiting-positions.md

 another three months in exceptional cases.
 These positions are also open to individuals who have submitted their thesis.

 Applications are usually processed three times a year.
 The fellowship amount at present is Rs 39000/- per month for those who have already defended their thesis, and Rs 32500/- per month prior to that.

+Currently not avilable, we will notify once it is available.
-We are currently accepting applications.
-Interested candidates should apply by sending an email to head_smu (at) isid.ac.in.
+Interested candidates should
+apply by sending an email to head_smu (at) isid.ac.in.
 The application should include information on the following: